-It doesn’t matter whether you own a Nissan or Ferrari, the dealer had better be there to fix it for you, and the transmission should definitely last longer than 124,000 miles.
+It doesn’t matter whether you own a Nissan or Ferrari, the dealer had better be there to fix it for you, and the transmission should last longer than 124,000 miles.

 Cost to Fix a 2016 Nissan Altima Transmission: $3,000 - $5,000

-It’s possible to rebuild CVT transmissions, but it’s not recommended and very few shops will do it.
+It’s possible to rebuild CVT transmissions, but it’s not recommended, and very few shops will do it.
 A replacement transmission costs $3000-$5000, which is honestly more than the car is worth- here’s what one owner was quoted for a transmission replacement in his Altima.

-“Took it to the dealer and asked them to diagnose the issue and they charged me $185 for diagnosis.
+“Took it to the dealer and asked them to diagnose the issue, and they charged me $185 for diagnosis.

-Dealer did a transmission software flash and sent me back.
+The dealer did a transmission software flash and sent me back.
 But the same issue was happening even after the flash.
 Took it back again on the same day.

 Dealer mentioned that the valve body and transmission needs to be replaced.
 Got an invoice of $4400.”